11 Sunken Ships Around the World—And the True Stories Behind Them

 Back around 1300 BC, the Uluburun sank off the coast of southwestern Turkey.
 Though it’s unclear what, exactly, caused the merchant ship to sink, it’s what was—and wasn’t—found inside that counts.
 A 17-year-old sponge diver first discovered the sunken ship in 1982, and its excavation took place in 1985.
 Though there were no human remains found in or near the wreck, the other contents provide a glimpse into the international trade and the relations that were taking place more than 3,000 years ago.
 “The Uluburun shipwreck is extremely important because it is one of the very few shipwrecks that we have in the Mediterranean area that date to the Late Bronze Age (late second millennium BC),” Eric Cline, PhD, director of The George Washington University Capitol Archaeological Institute, tells Reader’s Digest.
 “It is even more important because it sank with a full cargo, which includes objects from at least seven different cultures or civilizations from that time period, including Egypt, Mycenaean Greece and Minoan Crete, Canaan and Cyprus.
 The cargo is a microcosm of the international trade and connections that were ongoing between the Aegean and Eastern Mediterranean at the time.”
 Read more about 10 of the most gorgeous shipwrecks around the world.

 On November 4, 1906, the Sovinto left Campbellton, New Brunswick, with more than a million feet of lumber, bound for Australia.
 The following day, a major storm—named the Yankee Gale—battered the ship and its cargo.
 The captain ordered his crew to put on their life jackets, and he tried to drop anchor before hitting the breakers close to the shore of Prince Edward Island, but it was too late.
 The Sovinto hit a nearby reef, but the lifeboat was unreachable.
 Only ten members of the 22-person crew made it to shore, while the rest perished at sea, according to the Prince Edward Island Narratives Program.
 Local residents placed the remains of the deceased in coolers at a nearby lobster factory.
 Later, several surviving members of the crew died of tuberculosis.
 After the storm ended, area children would swim out to the wreckage of the Sovinto to play.
 There were also reports that large wheels of cheese from the ship floated ashore after the wreck.
 Today, some remnants of the sunken sink can still be found on the rocks at Priest Pond on Prince Edward Island.
-Along with cheese, these are some of the strangest things to ever wash up on beaches.

 The Superior Producer

 Ranked as one of the best wreck dives in the Caribbean, the Superior Producer is an old 240-foot freighter ship that sank in December 1977, Michelle George, a representative for the island of Curaçao, tells Reader’s Digest.
 “The ship was overloaded with Christmas supplies, which caused it to start taking on water right in the middle of Willemstad’s main channel, the Sint Anna Bay,” she explains.
 Fortunately, no one died in the wreck.
 In an effort to move the massive vessel, crews pulled it around the corner to the present-day cruise terminal where the sunken ship still remains in 100 feet of water today.
 “Sitting upright, the Superior Producer is now home to some of Curaçao’s most colorful fish and is a popular site for advanced divers,” George says.
 “The catch—divers can explore the wreck when cruise ships are not in port; otherwise divers could get sucked into the cruise ships’ strong propellers.”
-These are the creepiest things that have been found at the bottom of the ocean.

 The HMS Maori